 - Explosive remnants of war (Protocol V)

 Protocols I, II and III entered into force on 2 December 1983.
 Protocol IV on blinding laser weapons was negotiated and adopted in 1995 and entered into force in 30 July 1998.
 Protocol II on the prohibition or restriction on the use of mines, booby-traps and other devices was amended in 1996 and entered into force on 3 December 1998.
 In 2001, states parties amended Article I of the Convention by extending the scope of its application to include internal armed conflicts.
-Protocol V was negotiated and adopted on 28 November 2003.
+Protocol V was subsequently negotiated, and adopted on 28 November 2003.